 - There's an extra in the background who also does a fist pump just before Data does it, then (out of universe) tries to hide the fact that he did it in order to not ruin Data's moment.

-- Foil: Doctor Soran and Captain Picard: Both characters had lost loved ones to certain circumstances (Soran to the Borg, and Picard to a fire), and both were also devastated by the deaths.
+- Foil: Doctor Soran and Captain Picard: Both characters have been scarred by the Borg, and have lost loved ones to certain circumstances (Soran to the Borg, and Picard to a fire), and both were also devastated by the deaths.
 The difference is that while Soran is perfectly willing to destroy entire worlds so he'd at least be reunited with his family in some fashion (by the Nexus), Picard isn't.